Refresh, cleanse, and heal with this natural, homemade mouthwash that is alcohol-free, inexpensive, and super easy to make yourself!

 Peppermint is generally safe for children over the age of 6, but can sometimes (very rarely) lead to respiratory issues in younger children.

 Anybody who has made homemade natural products like homemade lotion or a homemade hair conditioner knows that essential oils can NOT be used as preservatives.
-Despite including them in your formulations, if you do not add some other sort of preservative, your creations will grow both bacteria and mold (and normally pretty quickly).
+If you don’t use a proper preservative in your products, even if you add essential oils, they will quickly develop bacteria and mold.

 For more information about effective preservatives and why essential oils are not true preservatives, see my guide to natural preservatives.